runtimeverification/iele-semantics/iele.md

 Each subsection has a different class of opcodes.
 Organization is based roughly on what parts of the execution state are needed to compute the result of each operator.
-This sometimes corresponds to the organization in the yellowpaper.

 ### Internal Operations